Random groups, random graphs and eigenvalues of p-Laplacians: Fixed points for random groups in Gromov's density model

 Recall that Proposition~\ref{prop:k-partite-2-laplacian} gives $\lambda_{1,2}(K_{2k \times M}) = 1$ for all $k \geq 2, M \geq 2$.
 Taking $\delta=1/100$, Theorem~\ref{thm:G-k-m-rho-eval-bound1} gives that

 Again, adding two matchings and combining three such graphs does not significantly lower $\lambda_{1,2}$, so a.a.s.\ $\Gamma \in \bG(k,l,\rho)$ is the quotient of a group whose link graph has $\lambda_{1,2} > 1/2$.
-Thus a.a.s.\ $\Gamma$ has Kazhdan's property (T). \end{proof} \begin{corollary} For any $k\geq 2$, there exists $C>0$ so that for $f(l)\geq Cl(2k-1)^{l/3}$ a.a.s.\ a random $k$-generated group in the Gromov density model $\cG(k,l,f(l))$ has Kazhdan's property (T).
-In particular, this holds for all densities $d>1/3$. \end{corollary} \begin{proof} Follows immediately from Theorem~\ref{thm:gromov-T} and Proposition~\ref{prop:gromov-models-monotone}, upon increasing $C$ by an arbitrarily small amount. \end{proof}
+Thus a.a.s.\ $\Gamma$ has Kazhdan's property (T). \end{proof} \begin{corollary} For any $k\geq 2$, there exists $C>0$ so that for every sequence of integers $f:\N \to \N$ satisfying $f(l)\geq Cl(2k-1)^{l/3}$, a.a.s.\ a random $k$-generated group in the Gromov model $\cG (k,l,f )$ has Kazhdan's property (T).
+In particular, this holds in the Gromov density model $\cD (k,l,d )$ for all densities $d>1/3$. \end{corollary} \begin{proof} Follows immediately from Theorem~\ref{thm:gromov-T} and Proposition~\ref{prop:gromov-models-monotone}, upon increasing $C$ by an arbitrarily small amount. \end{proof}

 \cprime{$'$} \cprime{$'$} \cprime{$'$} \cprime{$'$} \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}